ZupIT/nimbus-docs/compose/operation.md

 # Creating your own Operations
-Nimbus already comes with some [pre-defined operations](/specification/default-operations.md), but for most applications, they're not enough and we need to extend this set.
+Nimbus already comes with some [pre-defined operations](/specification/default-operations.md), but for most applications, they're not enough and we need to extend them.

 We'll use a function to format a value as a currency as an example.

 ### 1. Implement the operation
-Create the function just like any other Kotlin function:
+Create the function just like any other Kotlin function and add the annotation `@AutoDeserialize` to it.

 ```kotlin
 import br.com.zup.nimbus.annotation.AutoDeserialize